Friday, January 1, 2021

 The only way to really play the kind of intonation used in this piece convincingly, one could argue, is if it is backed up by an artistic idea and poetic mood that is 'all about' this kind of liquid-like stretching of the pitch space and that speaks in a single voice together with the tuning—it should be psychedelic Harrison seen through psychedelic glasses.
 Harrison’s Simfoni in Free Style does not embrace that kind of poetic expression and does not invite such a mode of listening.
 Instead, it is "vintage Harrison" in which many intervals plainly sound out-of-tune.

 Simfoni in Free Style thus provides us with another important example of the rule that the intonation system and the composition must speak in a single voice–speak with the same artistic intention–for the intonation not to sound jarring.
 As a comparison, an almost equally fast movement between comma levels happens in the passage from Prisma Interius VIII shown in Figure 21.
-Here, the music swiftly moves between four comma levels from Bb to D#- - - but sounds here completely natural because of the way it articulates a well-defined harmonic territory that has been slowly and gradually built up and established throughout this slowly evolving piece.
+Here, the music swiftly moves between four comma levels from Bb to D#- - - but sounds completely natural because of the way it articulates a well-defined harmonic territory that has been slowly and gradually built up and established throughout this slowly evolving piece.

 Figure 24

 Even in a free style composition, it has to be noted that it does not take much for temporary reference points to arise—reference points that can make certain pitches sound out-of-tune even when they do not conspicuously appear as such from just reading the succession of notes in the score.
-In Figure 24, modified from Figure 2 earlier on, the A- will likely sound too low even in a free style context as the D and E provides local tuning references.
+In Figure 24, modified from Figure 2 above, the A- will likely sound too low even in a free style context as the D and E provides local tuning references.
 Such local reference points will always arise—weak and temporary as they may be—as the perception of musical pitches always is colored by other pitches previously heard (see further discussion in Krumhansl 1990, 283).
 This does not change just because one calls the music 'free style' and glorifies it through a rhetoric of having 'freed' intervals from musical gamuts by working out the intonation of each interval locally.
 The perception of music is not as local as Harrison seem to have thought.
 Even when writing free style music, the composer must be attentive to local modalities and modal hierarchies as they arise.
 It is, after all, the very nature of JI to have a 1/1.
 The composer must be able to feel which notes influence tuning most and then adjust the music accordingly.
 Such adjustments do not necessarily always entail replacing pitches; by simply clarifying the phrasing in Figure 24, we can diminish the importance that the D and E have on the A- by, for example, grouping the D and E together and clearly starting a new phrase on the B-.
 Again, pitch perception is about enacting meaningfulness, not about processing data, and shifts in phrasing and articulation will guide us in this endeavor and will therefore change our perception of intonation.

 Successful pieces in free style do not by any means have to go as far as to embrace the kind of psychedelic liquidity of Simfoni in Free Style, but they must speak in a single voice with the intonation system.
 From the perspective of my own practice, the main quality of the free style is the freedom from strong modal contexts.
 In my free style pieces, I have been inspired to emphasize how the lack of a unified mode and lack of such a mode's co-emergent affective quality puts the listener in a 'present moment' that is less in the grip of a single modal center or modal hierarchy.
 The music stays 'new' and becomes modally unpredictable.
 Such pieces are not unified by strong, affective modes, but each new phrase and section can have contrasting affective qualities brought about by the free intonation.
 In Marc (Sabat), the fact that the music is in free style helps to emphasize the very fragmented nature of this music as there is no unified mood or affect in terms of intonation that connects the fragments.